 Conservatives won the support of 52 per cent of Jewish voters during the last federal election, a departure from prior elections stretching back for decades.
 Conservative politicians have coalesced behind the Prime Minister, and now stand in lockstep with his stridently pro-Israel agenda.
 Tim Hudak, Ontario’s Opposition leader, leapt to his feet when Harper announced that he would visit the Middle East in 2014.
 Julian Fantino, the veterans affairs minister, beamed as the Prime Minister belted out the words to the Who’s restless hit, The Seeker.
 Karen Stintz, a Toronto mayoral candidate set to take on Ford Nation, soaked in the festivities.
 Harper, who almost never pours his heart out in public, acknowledged that the affair was “a show of affection and love,” and assured the crowd the feeling was mutual.
 The people behind the gala made one thing clear: No longer are Jews nervous about voting Conservative.

 That wasn’t always so.
 Liberals used to be able to count on waves of Jewish support at the polls, and they benefited from the perception among Jews that extremists in the Conservative ranks were not to be trusted.
-But there was no strict ideological opposition to right-leaning parties, says Shimon Fogel, the CEO of the Centre for Jewish and Israel Affairs.
+But there was no strict ideological opposition to right-leaning parties, says Shimon Fogel, the CEO of the Centre for Israel and Jewish Affairs.
 He says the last Conservative prime minister was held in similarly high regard.
 “There was significant affection for, and appreciation directed at, Brian Mulroney,” says Fogel.
 “It didn’t translate uniformly to the party that he represented.”
 The emergence of the Reform movement, and the Canadian Alliance that followed, only spooked wary Jewish voters.
 Frank Dimant, the CEO of B’nai Brith Canada, recalls that Israeli officials, long accustomed to their Liberal counterparts in Ottawa, were “very skeptical” of the fractured right wing.
 But then, in 2004, along came Harper and the united right.

 Dimant’s first encounter with Harper wasn’t altogether warm, he says.
 In fact, it was “a little bit cool.”
 When the Jewish leader asked the then-opposition leader if he’d continue a tradition of booting anti-Semites from caucus—an agreement B’nai Brith arranged with prior Reform and Alliance leaders—Harper inquired sharply about whether or not Jewish leaders had sought the same assurances from the Liberals.
 “That floored all of us, quite frankly,” says Dimant.
 But don’t mistake that for disillusionment on Dimant’s part.
 “I’ve seen him many times over the years, privately and with delegations, and have found him to be forthright,” he says.